Los Angeles Schools with Art Programs

 Art programs can be found at many public and private schools in the Los Angeles area.
 This article looks at three schools within a 25-minute drive of the city center.
 All offer art degrees at several levels and in many areas of specialization.
 A table comparing various aspects, including types of schools, tuition and the graduation rates, is later followed by a brief paragraph of information about four other schools that offer degrees in art.

-- Another public school, the University of California - Los Angeles, is about 16 miles from the center of the city.
+- Another public school, the University of California - Los Angeles, is about nine miles from the center of the city.
 It also offers a diverse mix of programs at both the master's and bachelor's degree levels.

 - The University of Southern California is a private, not-for-profit university with the oldest art school in Southern California; bachelor's and master's degree programs are offered here.
-It is about five miles from downtown Los Angeles.
+It is about two miles from downtown Los Angeles.

 Comparison of Schools